 Getting back to the above example, you can see that after the leading indicator (divergence) signaled a bearish trend, this is confirmed by the moving averages bearish cross over.

-You can see how powerful, yet simplistic it is when it comes to combining both the leading and lagging indicators.
+You can see how powerful, yet simplistic it is to combine both leading and lagging indicators.

-For traders, it is often the dilemma of finding a balance between the leading and lagging indicators.
-Rely solely upon leading indicators and chances are that you could end up being whipsawed by price and prone to many false signals.
+For traders, it is often the dilemma of finding a balance between using leading and lagging indicators.
+Rely solely upon leading indicators and chances are you will see a lot of false signals.

-At the end of the day, it is up to a trader on how they want to trade.
-Certainly there are traders who rely just on leading indicators and others who rely just on lagging indicators and have managed to make a profit consistently.
+At the end of the day, it is up to each trader to decide how they want to trade.

-Thus, there is no clear winner when it comes to choosing between leading or lagging indicators, but rather a tie!
+Thus, there is no clear winner when it comes to choosing between leading or lagging indicators – consider it a tie!